Melting-Cube/Boss-Vengence-Revive/README.md

 ## Installation
 - Use a mod manager to ease the process
-- Extract the zip from thunderstore.io into “Risk of Rain 2\BepInEx\plugins”
+- Otherwise extract the zip from thunderstore.io into “Risk of Rain 2\BepInEx\plugins”

 ## Changelog
+- 1.1.0 Added a config file with options to choose what boss
 - 1.0.2 Fixed minor oversights in the discription and chat log (namely github link)
 - 1.0.1 Fixed problems with the manifest.json
 - 1.0.0 Initial Release